(sye kloe PEER oks)

 Use: Labeled Indications

-Gel: Treatment of tinea pedis (athlete's foot), tinea corporis (ringworm); seborrheic dermatitis of the scalp
+Gel: Topical treatment of interdigital tinea pedis and tinea corporis due to T. rubrum, T. mentagrophytes, or E. floccosum; seborrheic dermatitis of the scalp.

-Shampoo: Treatment of seborrheic dermatitis of the scalp
+Shampoo: Topical treatment of seborrheic dermatitis of the scalp in adults.

 Hypersensitivity to ciclopirox or any component of the formulation